marsiitr/Fire-Extinguisher-Bot/README.md

 </p>
 <p align="justify">

-For simulation purpose we used the following things:-
+For simulation purpose we used the following softwares :-
 - Solidworks
     > For mechanical designing of our BOT.
 - Tinkercad